JosePedroDias/chess/README.md

 - logic
     - complement TODO tests
     - revisit/fix `main-bot-repl` and `main-bot-uci`
-    - import pgn
     - export pgn file
 - UI
-    - display moves list
+    - display moves list and material (WIP)
-    - display material
     - pause, next, prev, export pgn, undo
     - training mode (where zpBot exhausts each move to train us, via sorting visited paths on LS?)
     - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )